-Situated in the remaining element of Charles II’s racing palace is the Fred Packard Museum and Galleries of British Sporting Art – a home for the British Sporting Art Trust.
-Palace House is made up of three charities: The National Horseracing Museum, The British Sporting Art Trust and Retraining of Racehorses who have all come together to create this fantastic living museum and world-class visitor attraction in Newmarket.
+Situated in the remaining element of King Charles II’s racing palace is the Fred Packard Museum and Galleries of British Sporting Art – a home for the British Sporting Art Trust.
+Palace House is made up of three charities: The National Horseracing Museum, The British Sporting Art Trust and Retraining of Racehorses who have all come together to create this fantastic living museum and world-class visitor attraction in the heart of Newmarket, Suffolk.

 Paintings by George Stubbs and Sir Alfred Munnings showcase the finest British sporting art from around the UK.

 Images of traditional rural pursuits are joined by some more surprising aspects of the subject – contemporary artwork from Peter Blake and Mark Wallinger.
 The gallery explores the development of these popular sporting images through paintings, sculpture, print-making and the applied arts.

-The first gallery in Palace House explores 17th Century sporting art.
+The first gallery in Palace House explores 17th century sporting art.
 Rural sports such as hunting, hawking, shooting and horseracing have been the subject of paintings for hundreds of years.
-In the seventeenth century, they were mainly pursuits of the aristocratic and land-owning elite, the traditional patrons of sporting art.
+In the 17th century, they were mainly pursuits of the aristocratic and land-owning elite, the traditional patrons of sporting art.
 Paintings and tapestries of sporting scenes were often commissioned to decorate royal palaces, country houses and hunting lodges.

 The King’s Bedroom is the second gallery in Palace House and displays work from the 18th century.
 Huge growth in the popularity of sporting pursuits in the early eighteenth century led to a thriving school of British sporting art.
 Rural sports, and the art that celebrated them, continued to be a symbol of wealth and status.
 Sporting patrons wanted artists to capture their successes both in the field and on the racecourse.
 George Stubbs was a key artist of the period, famed for his naturalistic depictions of horses.